artoftheless/artoftheless.github.io/_posts/2020-04-26-first-thing-to-do-when-you-wake-up-each-morning.md

 Today being Sunday, I had a bit of time on my hands and I decided to re-think how my I spend my time and come up with a plan of action for the month of May (coming up soon – right?).

-I looked back at the last couple of months and things seem to be a blur.
+I looked back at the last couple of months and things seem to be a blur. <!--readmore-->

 With the Corona virus causing havoc throughout the world, people out of work, stranded in foreign lands, no sense of livelihood, don’t know how or where the next pay-check is going to come from, I realized that we are at a turning point in our lives.

 **A fork in the road as they say.**